How might counselling help?

 Training, qualifications & experience

-I qualified with a Postgraduate Diploma in Counselling from York St John University and am a registered member of the British Association for Counselling and Psychotherapy (BACP).
+I qualified with a Postgraduate Diploma in Counselling from York St John University and am an accredited member of the British Association for Counselling and Psychotherapy (BACP).
 I am a qualified EMDR therapist.
 I also have a diploma in Pet Bereavement Counselling from the Centre of Excellence and hold an MA in Spiritual Psychology from the University of Santa Monica, California USA.
 I have an advanced CRB certificate and carry professional indemnity insurance.

 I regularly access Continuing Professional Development and attend monthly clinical supervision in support of maintaining safe, ethical and effective working through reflective and relational processing.
 I draw on and abide by the personal qualities, values, professional standards and ethics of the 2018 BACP Ethical Framework for the Counselling Professions.

 I have experience working both short and long term with clients aged 16+.
 I have a special interest and additional training in pet bereavement and extensive experience working with adult clients who are dealing with ....